dirkriehle/wahlzeit/README.md

   2. Run the Docker container ``docker-compose up`` or ``docker run --network=host -p 8080:8080 wahlzeit``
   3. Open [``http://localhost:8080``](http://localhost:8080) to try out Wahlzeit inside a Docker container

+### Activate Travis CI
+  1. Sign in to Travis CI
+  2. Activate the repository
+  3. Add the following environment variables: `DOCKERHUB_USER` and `DOCKERHUB_PW` matching your credentials for DockerHub

+Every pushed commit on master will publish and overwrite the `wahlzeit:latest` image.
+Every tagged commit will publish and overwrite the `wahlzeit:{tag-name}` image.

 ### Deploy Wahlzeit to Google App Engine

 **Create a Google App Engine instance:**